Mental Health In South Africa

-Mental health has a powerful voice, with South African public figures such as Trevor Noah, Salamina Mosese, Minnie Dlamini, iFani, Bonnie Mbuli, HHP, and Nonhle Thema speaking up about their experiences.
+Mental health has a powerful voice, with South African public figures such as: Trevor Noah, Salamina Mosese, Minnie Dlamini, iFani, Bonnie Mbuli, HHP, and Nonhle Thema.
+These public figures are now using their voices to speak up about their experiences.

 Growing social media platforms who focus on mental illness support help continue the conversation.

 Although we see substantial growth around the stigma of mental health, there is still much more to be done.
 In South Africa, the fight against stigma and for quality mental healthcare needs aid.